aidantwoods/swift-paseto/Documentation/README.md

 ### Generating a new Asymmetric Secret Key / Keypair

-In addition to the methods common to all keys, `AsymmetricSecretKey<V: Implementation>` will have a default initializer `init ()`.
+In addition to the methods common to all keys, `AsymmetricSecretKey` will have a default initializer `init ()`.
 Calling this will generate a new secret key from random data according to the specific requirements of the particular implementation.